jvanderberg/oakparktaxdata/README.md

 -   _CPI_ The CPI-U for that year from the BLS https://www.bls.gov/cpi/tables/supplemental-files/historical-cpi-u-201804.pdf
 -   _AWI_ The Average Wage Index from the Social Security Administration https://www.ssa.gov/oact/cola/AWI.html

-The file 'projections.csv' contains a best fit exponential fit to the existing data.
+The file 'projections.csv' contains an exponential best fit to the existing data.

 ## Columns